How Apache Spark Works – Run-time Spark Architecture

-The structure of Spark program at a higher level is: RDDs are created from some input data, derive new RDD from existing using various transformations, and then after it performs an action to compute data.
-In Spark Program, the DAG (directed acyclic graph) of operations are created implicitly.
+The structure of Spark program at a higher level is: RDDs consist of some input data, derive new RDD from existing using various transformations, and then after it performs an action to compute data.
+In Spark Program, the DAG (directed acyclic graph) of operations create implicitly.
 And when the driver runs, it converts that Spark DAG into a physical execution plan.

-Spark relies on cluster manager to launch executors and in some cases, even the drivers are launched through it.
+Spark relies on cluster manager to launch executors and in some cases, even the drivers launch through it.
 It is a pluggable component in Spark.
-On the cluster manager, jobs and action within a spark application are scheduled by Spark Scheduler in a FIFO fashion.
+On the cluster manager, jobs and action within a spark application scheduled by Spark Scheduler in a FIFO fashion.
 Alternatively, the scheduling can also be done in Round Robin fashion.
-The resources used by a Spark application can be dynamically adjusted based on the workload.
+The resources used by a Spark application can dynamically adjust based on the workload.
 Thus, the application can free unused resources and request them again when there is a demand.
 This is available on all coarse-grained cluster managers, i.e. standalone mode, YARN mode, and Mesos coarse-grained mode.

 - Runs the task that makes up the application and returns the result to the driver.

 - Provide in-memory storage for RDDs that are cached by the user.